-The Research, Development and Innovation projects in Callio Lab include
+The Research, Development, Innovation and training projects in Callio Lab include

 Baltic Sea Underground Innovation Network